kyma-project/website/content/blog-posts/2022-11-17-release-notes-2.9/index.md

 ### Logging

-As announced in this [blog post](https://kyma-project.io/blog/2022/11/2/loki-deprecation/), we decided to deprecate the Loki installation, which is part of the Logging component.
+As you've probably learned from this [blog post](https://kyma-project.io/blog/2022/11/2/loki-deprecation/), we decided to deprecate the Loki installation which is part of the Logging component.
 Please start the transition to alternative solutions.
-The actual removal will happen not earlier than in six months, with Kyma 2.15 at the earliest.
+The actual removal will not happen sooner than in six months, with Kyma 2.15 at the earliest.

 As announced in the release notes for [Kyma 2.6](https://kyma-project.io/blog/2022/8/25/release-notes-26/#configurable-logging), the Fluent Bit component got migrated from the Logging component to the Telemetry component.
 With this Kyma version, the old Fluent Bit setup finally got removed from the Logging component.
-Before you can upgrade to Kyma 2.9, you must follow this [migration guide](https://kyma-project.io/docs/kyma/2.6/migration-guide-2.5-2.6), if you have not switched to the telemetry component yet.
+Before you can upgrade to Kyma 2.9, you must follow this [migration guide](https://kyma-project.io/docs/kyma/2.6/migration-guide-2.5-2.6) if you have not switched to the telemetry component yet.

 ### Monitoring